-While lying on your back, actively slide your heel backward to bend the knee as shown in the figure.
+While lying on your back, actively slide your heel backward to bend the knee.
 Keep bending the knee until you feel a stretch in the front of the knee.
 Hold this bent position for 5 seconds and then slowly relieve the stretch and straighten the knee.
 While the knee is straight, you may repeat the quadriceps setting exercise.
 Repeat 20 times, three times a day.